-The Associate Degree Program includes courses designed to give the student a full understanding of Radio and Television, as well as to prepare him/her for employment in the expanding area of Business and Industrial Communications.
+The Associate Degree Program includes courses designed to give the student a full understanding of Multimedia Production and Broadcasting, as well as to prepare him/her for employment in the expanding area of Social Media Communications.
 Content of the program has been developed to enrich each student's overall concept of business and technology.
 Basic and general educational courses enhance the technical education and enable students to advance toward career objectives.
 Graduates from this program would be qualified for entry level positions in small and medium broadcast markets, positions include, but not limited to:

-Disc Jockey Promotion Director Traffic Coordinator Master Control Tech Camera Operator Music Director Radio/TV Sales Rep Floor Director Copyright Video Editor Production Assistant
+Disc Jockey Radio/TV Sales Rep Promotion Director Floor Director Traffic Coordinator Copyright Master Control Tech Video Editor Camera Operator Production Assistant Music Director Social Media Manager

 Course titles and credits are listed on the following pages.
-The program is sixty-six (66) semester credit hours.
+The program is sixty-five (65) semester credit hours.
 Both day and evening classes are offered.
-The program takes four fifteen (15) week semesters to complete as a full-time day student and five fifteen (15) week students as full-time night student.
-The program is also available on a part-time basis, the length of time to complete the program on a part-time basis, is dependent on each individual student's class load for each semester.
-The total length of time normally required for completion is sixty (60) to seventy-five (75) weeks for day students and seventy-five (75) weeks for night students.
-The maximum number of students for the program is twenty-eight (28) students, while the average class size is fifteen (15) students.
+The program takes five fifteen (15) week semesters to complete as a full-time student.
+The program is also available on a parttime basis, the length of time to complete the program on a part-time basis, is dependent on each individual student's class load for each semester.
+The total length of time normally required for completion is seventy-five (75) weeks for students.
+The maximum number of students for each session of the program (day and night) is twenty-eight (28) students, while the average class size is fifteen (15) students.

-ASSOCIATE DEGREE OF APPLIED SCIENCE IN TELEVISION AND RADIO
+ASSOCIATE DEGREE OF APPLIED SCIENCE IN MULTIMEDIA PRODUCTION AND BROADCASTING

-COURSE # SEMESTER CREDIT
+COURSE # · · SEMESTER CREDIT

-RAD 1010 Introduction to Radio 5
+RAD 1016 Introduction to Radio 4

-RAD 1011 Radio Production & News 4
+RAD 1017 Radio News & Production 4

-RAD 1012 Radio Programming 4

-RAD 1013 Advanced Radio 4
+RAD 1018 Advanced Radio and Sales 4

-RAD 1015 Radio and TV Internship 1

-VID 1020 Introduction to Video 5
+VID 1020 Introduction to Video 4

 VID 1021 Video Production II 4

 VID 1022 Video Production III 4

 VID 1023 Video Production IV 4

 HUM 105 Business Management 3

-HUM 110 Communications and Public Speaking 3 3 3 3 3 3
+HUM 110 Communications and Public Speaking ng 3

 HUM 115 College English 3

 HUM 120 Environmental Science 3

 HUM 125 Political Science 3

 HUM 130 Psychology 3

 HUM 203 Broadcast Writing 2

 HUM 204 Mass Media 2

 HUM 207 Journalism 2

 HUM 210 Career Development 2

-HUM 212 Techniques of Research 2

 MTH 105 College Algebra 3

-TOTAL CR EDIT HOURS REQUIRED 66
+SM 1010 Social Media I 4

+SM 1011 Social Media II 4

+TOTAL CRI 65